 Catholic Volunteer Network Partnership

-Committed to the vital role that parishes play in the renewal of our Church and the lifelong faith-formation of Catholics, the Boston College School of Theology and Ministry is excited to offer a 50% tuition scholarship for all lay applicants working full-time in parish ministry across the U.S. and world who are admitted to an STM degree or certificate program.
+Committed to the vital role that parishes play in the renewal of our Church and the lifelong faith-formation of Catholics, the Boston College School of Theology and Ministry is excited to offer a 50% tuition scholarship for qualified lay applicants working full-time in parish ministry across the U.S. and world who are admitted to an STM degree or 18-credit certificate program.
+Opportunity for more aid is also available.

 The School of Theology and Ministry (STM) at Boston College offers a thorough curriculum in Hispanic ministry and theology.
 This partnership will prepare or renew people – academically, professionally, and spiritually – to render effective ministry within Hispanic communities in pastoral settings.
 Qualified lay applicants, Hispanic and non-Hispanic, who demonstrate a clear commitment to Hispanic ministry and theology, and who intend to work with Hispanic communities after completing their studies are eligible for at least a 75% tuition scholarships.
 Scholarships are awarded based on merit, promise and availability.